huanghr1991/miniGameServer/README.md

 # miniGameServer
-this is a game server propgram
+this is a game server program